 Project Zero Tolerance is a declaration by the Arizona Department of Juvenile Corrections (ADJC) that all sexual, physical, and verbal abuse is deemed inappropriate and unacceptable behavior.
 While this message should be self-evident, it must be made clear that any form of abuse perpetrated by youth or staff will not be tolerated.

-If you have knowledge of such behavior or would like to file a grievance regarding sexual assault or sexual harassment you are encouraged to contact Director Hood directly at 602.364.4051, send a message to the newly established e-mail address at zerotolerance@azdjc.gov, or contact the Division of Child Safety and Family Services Hotline at 1.888.767.2445.
-Project Zero Tolerance will sustain our collective efforts so that we can achieve our mission, "To rehabilitate seriously delinquent youth by providing appropriate and effective educational, treatment, pro-social and career training programs which will lead them to become productive law abiding members of society."
+If you have knowledge of such behavior or would like to file a grievance regarding sexual assault or sexual harassment, you are encouraged to contact Doug Sargent directly at 602.364.4051, send a message to the newly established e-mail address at director@azdjc.gov, or contact the Department of Child Safety and Family Services Hotline at 1.888.767.2445.
+Project Zero Tolerance will sustain our collective efforts so that we can achieve our mission, "To effectively deliver evidence-based rehabilitative services to youth in our care, strengthening their well-being and leading them to become successful members of society"